Hermit-commits-code/Pillowtalk-Pages/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 [![Version](https://img.shields.io/badge/Version-0.1.0-8B0000.svg)](https://github.com/Hermit-commits-code/Pillowtalk-Pages/releases)

-> *"Romance is not a genre; it's a culture.
-We are the first book tracker built inside that culture."*
+> "Romance is not a genre; it's a culture.
+We are the first book tracker built inside that culture."

 ## 🌹 Overview

-Pillowtalk Pages is a specialized book tracking application designed exclusively for romance readers.
+Spicy Reads is a specialized book tracking application designed exclusively for romance readers.
 Unlike generic book trackers, we understand the unique needs of the romance community - from granular trope categorization to sophisticated spice rating systems.

 ### 🎯 The Technical MOAT